-In order to receive a Certificate of Completion for the Phlebotomy program, the student must successfully complete with a minimum of 77% average in each of the areas of theory, skills and work habits and:
+In order to receive a Certificate of Completion for the Phlebotomy program, the student must successfully complete with a minimum of 77% average in each of the areas of theory, skills and professional skills and:

-- Demonstrate knowledge related to the 24 Intended Outcomes identified in the Department of Education Curriculum Framework - Demonstrate proficiency in the laboratory/clinical area - Attend a minimum of 148.5 hours
+- Demonstrate knowledge related to all Intended Outcomes identified in the Department of Education Curriculum Framework - Demonstrate proficiency in the laboratory/clinical area - Attend a minimum of 132.0 hours

 The certificate of completion will be presented at the end of the program.
-Program completers are invited to participate in the school-wide graduation ceremony held in June.
+Program completers are invited to participate in the school-wide graduation ceremony held twice annually.